Maria Adelaide Aboim Inglez: Political prison

+Clandestine life

+When free, she continued to carry out illegal political tasks for the PCP, supporting political prisoners and campaigning for their liberation.
+She will live in hiding for 10 years of her life.

+Refugee in Moscow

+Between 1968 and 1975 and by the PCP's decision, the possibility of escaping to Moscow with her husband and two daughters, Margarida and Isabel, is given to her.

+After the Carnation Revolution

 After the 25 April 1974 Carnation Revolution that overthrew the Estado Novo, Maria Adelaide Aboim Inglez returned to Portugal and worked at the headquarters of the PCP as a bookkeeper.
-A few years later, she moved to a Communist Party bookstore, where she worked until a few days before her death, when she suffered a stroke.
+A few years later, she moved to a Communist Party bookstore, where she worked until a few days before her death, when she suffered a heart-attack.
 She died on 29 February 2008.